jma1991/orchestra/README.md

 snakemake --lint                 # run the linter
 ```

-You can find more detail in our [contributing guide](CONTRIBUTING.md).
+You can find more detail in our [Contributing](CONTRIBUTING.md) guide.
 Participation in this open source project is subject to a [Code of Conduct](CODE_OF_CONDUCT.md).

 Support and Migration
 ---------------------